 In 2018, Antonopoulos published Mastering Ethereum, a guide to managing and using Ethereum, Ethereum Classic, RootStock (RSK), and other compatible EVM-based open blockchains.

 #12.
 Bitcoin For Dummies by Prypto

 The purpose of this book is reflected in the title – in a simple and accessible form to give a general idea of the principles of operation, purpose and capabilities of Bitcoin.

 In it, novice users will be able to get answers to basic questions: what is Bitcoin, where to get it, how to store and protect it from hackers, as well as to many others.

 Read in the Internet Archive.

 #13.
 Bitcoin Billionaires.
 A True Story of Genius, Betrayal and Redemption by Ben Mezrich

 In the bestselling book, The Random Billionaires, Ben Mezrich described the story of Facebook’s waning.
 Based on the book, they shot the famous “Social Network”.

 The author decided to talk about the antagonists of Zuckerberg – the twins Tyler and Cameron Winklevoss.
 In December 2017, the brothers were recognized as the first Bitcoin billionaires.
 How this happened, and what brought Winklevosses to the world of cryptocurrencies, Mezrich described in his new book.

-Blockchain technology and cryptocurrencies are becoming increasingly more present in our lives.
-It is better to not be ignorant – try to understand what the crypto industry and the technology related to it are.
-Now, you can do that easily with our list of the best books about blockchain and cryptocurrencies.
+Blockchain technology and cryptocurrencies are becoming increasingly more popular in our lives.
+It is better to dive deep into the sphere and try to understand what the crypto industry and the technology related to it are.